elugens/hello-javascript/docs/general-javascript-questions/data-types/weakmap-and-weakset.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The main difference is that WeakSet can only contain objects & not any other type.
-Another difference between the two is that references to objects in a WeakSet are held “weakly”.
-This means that if there is no other reference to an object in the WeakSet it will get garbage collected.</div><br />
+Another difference is that references to objects in a WeakSet get held “weakly”.
+This difference means that garbage gets collected if there is no other reference to an object in the WeakSet.</div><br />
   <div><strong>Technical Response:</strong> Both Set & WeakSet are key-based collections but with some crucial differences.
-Just like Set, the WeakSet constructor takes in an iterable object as input.
+Like Set, the WeakSet constructor takes in an iterable object as input.
 The main difference is that WeakSet can only contain objects & not any other type.
-The other main difference between the two is that references to objects in a WeakSet are held “weakly”.
-This means that if there is no other reference to an object in the WeakSet it will get garbage collected.
-The same is not true for Set.
-An object stored in a Set will not be garbage collected even if nothing is referencing it.
-This distinction is important because for this reason there is no way to access or iterate over objects stored inside a WeakSet.
-We also do not have access to the size of the weak set for this same reason.
+The other main difference is that references to objects in a WeakSet get held “weakly”.
+This difference means that garbage gets collected if there is no other reference to an object in the WeakSet.
+The same is not valid for Set.
+An object stored in a Set does not get garbaged collected even if nothing references it.
+This distinction is important because, for this reason, there is no way to access or iterate over objects stored inside a WeakSet.
+We also do not have access to the size of the weak set for this exact reason.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />